- Guaranteed for 2 full months

 - Instant Digital Download

-Yeah, yeah, but what is ISO?
-It is the measure of the sensitivity of your camera’s digital sensor to light.
-The lower the number the lower the sensitivity, the higher the number the more sensitive the sensor becomes.
-If you are shooting in a low light situation, say a poorly lit room or a dusky evening, an ISO setting of 100 will require that more light reaches the sensor than if you were to use a setting of 400, 800, or 1600.
+Say that you’re shooting in a low light situation, such as in a poorly-lit room or on a dusky evening.
+An ISO setting of 100 will require that more light reaches the sensor than if you were to use a setting of ISO 400, 800, or 1600.

 In short, ISO is one of the three tools you have at your disposal to manipulate your exposure.